How to Get Rid of Mold in a Shower (DIY Guide)

 • Added blocks at corners for strength

-Once blocked, the wall felt solid – exactly what you want before tile.
+Once blocked, the wall felt solid, exactly what you want before tile.

 Family standing inside tub posing with cement board installed behind them

-Drywall tape will not work in a shower.
+Use alkali-resistant tape only.
+Drywall tape will not work in a shower because it dissolves in moisture.

-• Mesh tape over seams
+• Mesh tape over every seam

 • Thinset to embed the tape